Top Teller Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• Question: How do you work with a team?
+• Question: How do you deal with a team member that is not pulling their weight?

 What the interviewer is looking for: